NCAA Division III: D-III schools with D-I programs

 In addition, Lawrence University was formerly a non-grandfathered program in fencing, but the NCAA no longer conducts a separate D-I fencing championship.
 Lawrence continues to field a fencing team, but that team is now considered D-III (see below).

 In August 2011, the NCAA decided to no longer allow individual programs to move to another division as a general policy.
-One exception was made in 2012, when RIT successfully argued for a one-time opportunity for colleges with a D-I men's team to add a women's team.
+One exception was made in 2012, when Rochester Institute of Technology (RIT) successfully argued for a one-time opportunity for colleges with a D-I men's team to add a women's team.

 Since no more colleges would be allowed to move individual sports to D-I, the five non-scholarship programs (led by RIT and Union) petitioned to be allowed to offer scholarships in the interests of competitive equity.
 D-III membership voted in January 2022 to extend the grandfather clause to allow all ten colleges to offer athletic scholarships, effective immediately.

 Football and basketball may not be D-I programs at D-III institutions, because their revenue-enhancing potential would give them an unfair advantage over other D-III schools.
 In 1992, several D-I schools playing D-III football were forced to bring their football programs into D-I, following the passage of the "Dayton Rule" (named after the University of Dayton, whose success in D-III football was seen as threatening the "ethos" of Division III sports).
 This led directly to the creation of the Pioneer Football League, a non-scholarship football-only Division I FCS conference.